barsoom/devbook/how_we_work/README.md

 If a problem is not too particular to the app we're working on, and does not represent an important competitive advantage for that business, we encourage extracting and sharing it.

+#### Post mortems in a blame-free environment.

+The important thing when something goes wrong is to figure out why it happened and how to all learn from that, not to assign blame.

 #### Leaving some slack.

 We don't plan all of our time, leaving some slack.
 It counters stress and leads to a higher level of polish.